It’s natural to feel nervous and apprehensive before an interview. The nerves demonstrate clearly you want to be successful.

 Ice breaker/knowledge questions

 These are questions which are normally based around yourself and why are you applying to the role based on your motivation and experience to date.
-You are likely to be asked about your knowledge of the company; sector/industry and the role you are applying for.
+You are likely to be asked about your knowledge of the company, sector or industry and the role you are applying for.

 - Can you tell me a bit about yourself?